Lab 8 min read

 Images

-The area of a circle is calculated as $A = \pi r^2$.
+The area of a circle can be calculated as $A = \pi r^2$.

-The area of a circle is calculated as A=πr2A = \pi r^2.
+The area of a circle can be calculated as A=πr2A = \pi r^2.

 $$